boscoh/rpcseed/readme.md

 ### Configuration

-In the client code, set `rpcHost` and `rpcPort` to define the url to communicate with the server.
+In the client, set `rpcHost` and `rpcPort` to define the url to communicate with the server.

 For the server, set the receiving `port` in the top level `config.json`.
 It's up to you to decide where to deploy, normally `localhost` if we run locally.